h12w/gspec/DESIGN.md

 * Setup/teardown code can be nested to form multiple levels of test groups
 * The tests form a readable and runnable specification

-GSpec should try to follow this way, though it is not obvious on how to implement concurrency at this stage (RSpec does not support concurrency itself).
+GSpec will choose BDD style as its basic form of test cases.

 ####Shared test (Table driven style)
-Sometimes both setup/teardown and test logic can be shared between test cases.
-The differences between test cases can be represented with data and organized in a table, and table-driven tests can be applied.
+Sometimes both setup/teardown and test logic can be shared between test cases, and the differences between test cases can be represented with data only and organized in a table, thus table-driven tests can be applied.

 GSpec should also support table driven tests, allowing table driven tests to be embedded in BDD style test group, or vice versa.